\

 The fact is, we all wish for more miracles in our lives.
 I'll list some of the more common and recent myths associated with tea tree oil, along with some of the standard ones.

-The myths can typically be divided into two groups, one being uses of tea tree oil and the safety of tea tree oil, both household and therapeutic.
 The second group concerns the components of tea tree oil, where it comes from, and names of tea tree and tea tree type products.

-This condition, also called Prepubertal Gynecomastia (breast development), is in the news lately because of a study based on 3 boys from the same town who all used shampoo or soap with trace amounts of lavender oil.
-Only one of the three used a product that also contained tea tree oil.
-No other environmental factors were considered.
 There are over a thousand everyday foods and products that contain estrogen like substances, including soy, licorice, hops, sunflower seeds, alfalfa sprouts and ginseng.
 For a detailed rebuttal of this myth by the Australian Tea Tree Industry Association go here...

 Many products are all natural and very unsafe.
 A very small number of people have experienced allergic reactions to tea tree oil, even at low concentrations.
-If ingested, tea tree oil can be poisonous The amounts used in dental products such as toothpaste and mouthwash are considered safe since they are spit out after use.
+If ingested, tea tree oil can be poisonous.
+The amounts used in dental products such as toothpaste and mouthwash are considered safe since they are spit out after use.
 For more information on dental benefits click here.

-Sure, it has been noted that tea tree oil has some antimicrobial properies, but it is toxic when ingested.
+Sure, it has been noted that tea tree oil has some antimicrobial properties, but it is toxic when ingested.
 It can only be used topically, so it has limited potential and will most likely never replace antibiotics, especially those used internally.

 There are lots of antiseptics available, some are stronger and some are not, but almost none of them are natural nor do they cover the same all of the same organisms handled by Tea tree oil.
 Also, few if any antiseptics penetrate the skin like the oil from melaleuca alternifolia.